airswap/airswap-about/helper-libraries/orders-and-quotes.md

 ## `checkOrder`

 Checks whether the swap contract would accept or reject a specified order.
-THis includes checking wallet balances, approvals, authorizations, signatures, expiry and nonces,
+This includes checking wallet balances, approvals, authorizations, signatures, expiry and nonces,

 | Param     | Type     | Description                                      |
 | :-------- | :------- | :----------------------------------------------- |